Palk Strait: Geography

-Hindu epic Ramayana, the bridge was purportedly constructed by the vanara army of Rama to rescue Rama's wife Sita from the Asura king Ravana.
+The Palk Bay forms the south-western part of the strait.
+It stretches for about 137 km and is 64 to 137 km wide.
+Several rivers including the Vaigai flow into the strait.
 The strait is relatively shallow with the region around the shoals typically around 1-3 m deep, while the central part of the strait is typically around 20 m deep.
 The strait reaches a maximum depth of 35 m.

 Geology

 Due to lowered sea levels during the Last Glacial Period (115,000-11,700 years Before Present) where sea levels reached a maximum of 120 m below present values, the entirety of the relatively shallow strait was exposed as dry land.
 Following the rise to present sea levels during the Holocene, by around 7,000 years ago, the strait became submerged.
 The waves around it, to its north and south are of high contrast.
 To the north, the waves in the Bay of Bengal are mostly swells while that on the south, in the Palk Bay, the waves are mostly smaller wind waves.
 The significant wave heights is relatively low with an average of around 0.5 m close to the Ram Setu.